 Learning lunches

-Join us as we share learning from seven years’ experience of supporting public services in co-production and related approaches.
+Join us as we share learning from nine years’ experience of supporting public services in co-production and related approaches.
 These free 30-minute webinars fit into a lunchtime, leaving you with insights and tools that will support high-quality involvement of people and communities in your work.

 Upcoming sessions